singh-aadya/ASHA/README.md

 - 🗃️ Beneficiary health record management
 - 🗺️ Route optimization for field visits

-Built with simplicity and scalability in mind, AIsha bridges the tech gap in grassroots healthcare systems.
+Built with simplicity and scalability in mind, Asha bridges the tech gap in grassroots healthcare systems.

 ---